View Related Sites

 It is vital you practice formulating and communicating your ideas about a topic.
 Get together with other students who are preparing their medical applications and practice debating health and social topics with each other.
 This will not only increase your chances of getting a good Section 3 score but will also improve your medical interview skills.

 The most vital preparation for all BMAT sections is practice.
-Download the official past papers here and get used to planning and writing essays under timed conditions.
+Download our official past papers here and get used to planning and writing essays under timed conditions.
 Print off the official answer sheet and use this for writing your essay; it is key you get used to writing in the limited space available.

 Of course, we’d also recommend our own resources to help your prepare for the BMAT.
 We run the best crash courses in the world for the BMAT, as well as having an intuitive online platform in BMAT Ninja.
-You can get access to both, along with 5 x Section 3 essay edits with our BMAT Bundle (our best value BMAT support).

 BMAT Essay Planning